-Keep in mind, in backcountry camping, you are less likely to hike on paved or marked trails.
-As such, its easy to get lost.
-If possible, use a topographical map, and learn how to read it.
+Keep in mind that in backcountry camping, you are less likely to hike on paved or marked trails so its easy to get lost.
+If possible, use a topographical map and learn how to read it.
 Check the map periodically.

 Pack a First Aid Kit

 While commercial first aid kits are fine, you might want to add additional items, such as rubber gloves and a CPR mask.
 You should also consider bringing along a mountain first aid book.

 The backpack is the number one thing to carry into the backcountry because almost all of your gear will either be inside it or strapped to it.
 Backpacks of this type need to be able to carry 50 pounds or more, but 80 pounds or more is preferable.
 The backpack should have a belt, adjustable frame and adjustable straps so it can be configured to transfer two-thirds of its weight onto your hips.

 Bedding is about more than just having the right sleeping bag.
 You also need either a bed mat or an air mattress to provide insulation from the ground.

 You should not set out into the backcountry with an ordinary pair of hiking boots.
 Backcountry travel is off-trail and made with heavy loads, so you need boots with good ankle support.
 These boots should be broken in prior to your first backcountry trip to prevent more blisters than are absolutely necessary.
 As a guard against blisters, pack mole skins and two pairs of good hiking socks.